I Tried Fenty's Plumping Lip Mask For A Week & My Lips Have Never Been Juicier

 @sassysoundsasmr Sooo thick 😍 @fentyskin @Fenty Beauty #fentyskin #asmr #fyp #lipmask #plushpuddin #fentybeauty #fentypartner #satisfying #beauty ♬ original sound - SassySoundsASMR

-It's a tough market to enter, given cult favourite Laneige Sleep Mask continues to have a stronghold as the number one brand in Sephora Australia.
+It's a tough market to enter, given cult like following the Laneige Sleep Mask continues to have.
 But unlike its main competitor, the Plush Puddin' is formulated to be used during the day as well, which means it's more lightweight than a nighttime-only mask, but still works a little bit harder than the average lip balm.

 A major selling point — the proof in the puddin', if you will — is that it claims to make your lips smoother, firmer and bouncier in just one week.